ijt/tweed/README.md

 side to stream the latest sentiment values.

-The backend is a Rust program that runs a webserver plus a thread that pulls tweets from Twitter once per minute and saves them to a SQLite database.
+The backend is a Rust program that runs a webserver plus a thread that pulls tweets from Twitter and saves their time-averaged sentiment scores to a SQLite database.

 ### Schema